Louise Françoise, Princess of Condé: Princess of Condé and widowhood (1710–1740)

 Louise Françoise's husband, who had by this time descended into madness, did not survive his father long and died within the year in 1710.
 Although Louise Françoise should have officially assumed the style of Madame la Princesse de Condé douairière (Dowager Princess of Condé) upon the death of her husband, she instead chose to be known in her widowhood as Madame la Duchesse douairière.
 She had a portrait taken in widow's dress.
 When her husband died she is said to have been affected but Madame de Caylus did not believe her grief was sincere.

 Perhaps in the hope of ingratiating herself with the future King, Louise Françoise frequently attended the court of her older half-brother, Monseigneur, at the Château de Meudon.
 At Meudon, she became close to Élisabeth-Thérèse de Lorraine, Princess of Epinoy and her older sister, Mademoiselle de Lillebonne, a future Abbess of Remiremont.
 Unexpectedly, the Dauphin died in 1711, ruining his sister's plan of establishing a more solid relationship with the Crown.
 Despite her dashed hopes, Louise Françoise was deeply affected by the Dauphin's death.
 This death made her nephew, Louis, Duke of Burgundy, and his wife, Marie Adélaïde, the new Dauphin and Dauphine.

 Marie Adélaïde and Louise Françoise were to become bitter enemies because of the new Dauphine's condescending attitude toward ladies of inferior rank.
 The Duchess of Orléans and the older Dowager Princess of Conti also grew to dislike their niece for her haughty behaviour.

 As a dowager, Louise Françoise became a good friend of Jeanne Baptiste d'Albert de Luynes, the former mistress of Victor Amadeus, Duke of Savoy.
 Jeanne Baptiste had escaped Savoy in 1700 and had been residing in Paris ever since.
-She was a great literary figure of the day.